elevata-labs/elevata/README.md

 | **bizcore** | Business logic and truth layer — KPI-ready, regulated |
 | **serving** | Consumption layer for analytics, dashboards, and ML models |

-Each layer is represented as a `TargetSchema` with defined defaults for
-materialization, historization, and governance.
+Each layer is represented as a `TargetSchema` with defined defaults for materialization, historization, and governance and participates in a complete lineage chain.
+From v0.3.0 onward, elevata maintains dataset- and column-level lineage between layers, forming the basis for its Logical SQL Preview engine.

+The following examples illustrate how elevata translates its metadata model into deterministic and auditable SQL.

 ---

-## 🧮 Example: Deterministic Surrogate Key Generation
+## 🧮 Example: Deterministic Surrogate Key Generation (Privacy by Design)

 *Surrogate keys in elevata are not random — they are deterministic, governed, and fully reproducible across systems.*
 ```
 MANDT~100|KUNNR~4711|null_replaced